jordanlab/stringMLST/README.md

 #### Included databases and automated retrieval of databases from pubMLST

 stringMLST includes all the pubMLST databases as of **February 15, 2017**, built with the default kmer (*35*).
 They can be found in the `datasets/` folder.
-Simply unzip the databases you need and begin using stringMSLT as desbribed below.
+Simply unzip the databases you need and begin using stringMSLT as described below.

 All the databases from pubMLST can be downloaded and prepared with your kmer choice